celaut-project/celaut-architecture/README.md

 - **Cost Function (Optional)**: Defines the conditions under which a service requires payment for its operations.
 This function is useful for monetizing resource-intensive functions or usage, ensuring transparency in how charges are calculated.

 The API specification allows services to be easily accessed and used by clients while maintaining a consistent method of interaction.
-It supports the **decentralization** principle of *Cel-aut* by allowing services to be self-sufficient in their communication without needing to rely on a centralized controller for protocol negotiation.
+It supports the **decentralization** principle of *Celaut* by allowing services to be self-sufficient in their communication without needing to rely on a centralized controller for protocol negotiation.

 ### Network | *NET*
 The **NET** component defines the scope of external network access that a service can request and interact with.
-By default, a service is isolated from external networks, only able to communicate with its parent service (the client that created it), its child services, and the *Cel-aut* node that executes it.
+By default, a service is isolated from external networks, only able to communicate with its parent service (the client that created it), its child services, and the *Celaut* node that executes it.
 This isolation ensures **determinism** and enhances **security** by preventing unauthorized data leaks or interactions.

 However, some services require access to external networks for their functionality.
 For example, a service that acts as a Bitcoin node needs to interact with the broader Bitcoin network.
-To enable this without compromising security, *Cel-aut* allows the following:
+To enable this without compromising security, *Celaut* allows the following:

 - **Controlled External Access**: The service does not directly access external IP addresses or nodes.
-Instead, it sends a request to its *Cel-aut* node, specifying its need for access to a particular network (e.g., "bitcoin-mainnet").
-The *Cel-aut* node then verifies and provides a list of trusted peer nodes that the service can interact with.
+Instead, it sends a request to its *Celaut* node, specifying its need for access to a particular network (e.g., "bitcoin-mainnet").
+The *Celaut* node then verifies and provides a list of trusted peer nodes that the service can interact with.

-- **Service Request for Network Peers**: A service like a Bitcoin node may request additional resources or network peers by communicating with its *Cel-aut* node.
+- **Service Request for Network Peers**: A service like a Bitcoin node may request additional resources or network peers by communicating with its *Celaut* node.
 For example, it might request, "I need peers from 'bitcoin-mainnet'."
-The node evaluates this request and returns a list of verified instances (which may be other Bitcoin nodes running as services on the *Cel-aut* network).
+The node evaluates this request and returns a list of verified instances (which may be other Bitcoin nodes running as services on the *Celaut* network).

-- **Node Awareness and Redirection**: If the *Cel-aut* node that received the service request knows it cannot find suitable peers (e.g., no other Bitcoin nodes in its network), it will look for a peer *Cel-aut* node that can fulfill this requirement.
-This ensures that services can always find the necessary network connections, even if the initial *Cel-aut* node is limited.
+- **Node Awareness and Redirection**: If the *Celaut* node that received the service request knows it cannot find suitable peers (e.g., no other Bitcoin nodes in its network), it will look for a peer *Celaut* node that can fulfill this requirement.
+This ensures that services can always find the necessary network connections, even if the initial *Celaut* node is limited.

-The **NET** component allows *Cel-aut* to balance the need for external connectivity with the core values of **security** and **determinism**, ensuring that services remain isolated unless explicitly permitted to access broader networks.
+The **NET** component allows *Celaut* to balance the need for external connectivity with the core values of **security** and **determinism**, ensuring that services remain isolated unless explicitly permitted to access broader networks.

 <br><br>

-The specification of a service is a key part of the *Cel-aut* architecture, as it allows services to be deployed and executed in a consistent and predictable manner.
+The specification of a service is a key part of the *Celaut* architecture, as it allows services to be deployed and executed in a consistent and predictable manner.

 <br>

 The node will load the service from the binary and provide it with the resources it needs to run.

 There is no single way to define a service.
-For example, [Proto3 implementation](https://github.com/*Cel-aut*-project/service-lib/blob/master/node-driver/src/node_driver/gateway/protos/*Cel-aut*.proto#L66) is one of many possible variations.
+For example, [Proto3 implementation](https://github.com/*Celaut*-project/service-lib/blob/master/node-driver/src/node_driver/gateway/protos/*Celaut*.proto#L66) is one of many possible variations.

 <br>